chriswi93/Jensens-Inequality-A-statistical-analysis-for-an-intuitive-understanding/README.md

 <img src="img_functions.png"></img>

 We can see that Jensens's Inequality also holds for different value ranges of non-strictly convex functions.

-I hope you enjoyed reading this article and got a good understanding what is meant by Jensen's Inequality.
+I hope you enjoyed reading this article and got a intuitive understanding what is meant by Jensen's Inequality.